tab1-web/faq/docs/eternal/faq.md

 ## Can I be on my Main Class on Noblesse Quest?

 - Yes.
 Be near the boss and make sure to hit it, don't die.

+## Is there a limit to how much sealstones you can give to the Seven Signs Priest?

+- Yes, it's 1 million and keep in mind that you won't get any bonus.